Did you know that plants can “taste” light?

 2. Has Enough Blue Light

-The wavelength of blue light is shorter than that of red light, so it has higher frequency and energy.
+The wavelength of blue light is shorter than that of red light, so it has a higher frequency and energy.

 Blue light is equally important for your flowering plants as red light, but it’s needed in smaller quantities.